EURO GOVT-Bund selloff stabilises, ECB repayment effect not over

 That amount exceeded expectations and was taken as a sign that areas of the banking system were recovering and that money market rates would rise.
 It dented safe-haven demand for long-term German debt and caused a selloff in short-dated bonds.

-Traders said the slowdown in the selloff was natural given the large scale of Friday’s moves, with some cautious investors attracted back into the market at cheapened levels and others closing out trades that profited from the fall.
+Traders said the slowdown in the selloff in thin early trade was natural given the large scale of Friday’s moves, with some cautious investors attracted back into the market at cheapened levels.

-“It looks like there’s some profit taking from the fast money guys who were short going into Friday, so I‘m not surprised to see us ticking up off the lows,” a trader said.

-Longer-term, though, the prospect of excess cash draining from the system could keep upward pressure on yields, with banks now having the opportunity to repay cash on a weekly basis.
+Longer-term, though, the prospect of excess cash draining from the system was due to keep upward pressure on German bond yields, with banks now having the opportunity to repay cash on a weekly basis.

 In theory, the less surplus cash in the system, the more banks have to compete to secure funds, driving short-term rates higher, generating a knock-on effect into bond markets.

 Focus will now turn to weekly repayments to see if banks continue returning the cash and particularly on Feb.
-27, which for the first time will include repayments from the second of two long-term borrowing operations held a year ago.
+27, which for the first time will include repayments from the second of two long-term borrowing operations held in December 2011 and February 2012.

 After Friday’s initial adjustment, moves were expected to be much slower over coming sessions, with plenty in the market who believe the risks remaining in the euro zone still warrant investment in safe haven assets.